jgmarquesm/Data-Structures/README.md

 ### Access Modifier
-Each dependency has a access modifier that rule where it will be added during Adding a new dependency.
+Each dependency has an access modifier that rule where it will be added during Adding a new dependency.
 There are 3 access
 modifiers: Public, Protected and Private.

 1. Public (pub): The dependency include will be on header of the parent, it means that everyone with access on header can see